-For fiscal year 2014, the U.S. government plans to spend $3.778 trillion.
-More than 60%, or $2.3 trillion, goes toward Mandatory spending like Social Security, Medicare and Military Retirement programs.
-These expenditures are estimates of how much it will cost to fulfill programs established by Congress.
-This includes the $223 billion that will be spent on interest payments on the $17 trillion national debt.
+For fiscal year 2015, the U.S. government plans to spend $3.901 trillion.
+Nearly two-thirds, or $2.458 trillion, goes toward Mandatory spending like Social Security, Medicare and Military Retirement programs.
+These are estimates of how much it will cost to fulfill programs established by Congress.
+This is in addition to the $252 billion that will be spent on interest payments on the national debt.

 The rest, called Discretionary spending, is negotiated between the President and Congress each year.
-The President's budget proposes that $1.242 trillion be appropriated to run the rest of the Federal government.
-About half, ($618 billion) is military spending.
+The President's budget proposes that $1.186 trillion be appropriated to run the rest of the Federal government.
+Nearly two-thirds of that goes toward military spending.
 (Source: Office of Management and Budget, FY 2014 Budget, Table S-5)

 Before the recession, the Executive Office of Management and Budget (OMB) kept Federal spending below 20% of GDP each year.
 This meant spending only grew as fast as the economy, which was about 3% per year.

 Thanks to the recession, spending reached a peak of 24.3% of GDP in FY 2012.
 That's because growth slowed at the same time spending increased to stimulate the economy and engage in two overseas wars.
 Congress grew concerned about the ballooning U.S. debt, but couldn't agree on which programs to cut.
 They finally forced themselves into a 10% budget cut, called sequestration, that reduced spending to 21.4% of GDP.

 Mandatory spending is required by Federal law that's been already enacted by Congress.
 It includes:

 - Senior programs, such as Social Security ($896 billion) and Medicare ($526 billion).